RoboPhred/node-microinject/README.md

 the subset of InversifyJS my projects were using.
 Despite this, microinject is not a fork.
 It has been written from the ground up, and borrows InversifyJS conventions where appropriate.

-This incarnation of the library is once again a rewrite, as the original has been lost.

 # Design philosophy

 This library intends to remain minimalist while still covering a decent set of use cases for dependency injection.